Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Discussion

 \subsection{Model Evaluation and Analysis}

-The decoder's saliencies indicate that it mainly focuses on the MTB parameters, possibly due to biases in the model that better represent soft states where the MTB dominates Alternatively, the decoder might find it more important to focus on low energies as they often contain more information (typically, lower energy channels contain the most X-ray counts), or these parameters are more challenging to predict.
+The decoder's saliencies indicate that it mainly focuses on the MTD parameters, possibly due to biases in the model that better represent soft states where the MTD dominates Alternatively, the decoder might find it more important to focus on low energies as they often contain more information (typically, lower energy channels contain the most X-ray counts), or these parameters are more challenging to predict.

-Regarding the MTB, the autoencoder saliency shows that for soft spectra, the network focuses on the MTB peak around 0-2 keV, with a greater focus on the initial rise in counts at the lowest energies and the fall when the spectrum transitions from MTB to power-law dominant above the thermal disk's Wien tail, typically around 2 keV.
+Regarding the MTD, the autoencoder saliency shows that for soft spectra, the network focuses on the MTD peak around 0-2 keV, with a greater focus on the initial rise in counts at the lowest energies and the fall when the spectrum transitions from MTD to power-law dominant above the thermal disk's Wien tail, typically around 2 keV.
 Therefore, the network is capturing the shape and broadness of the spectrum; however, it places little emphasis on the peak's magnitude, suggesting that this does not provide additional information that cannot be inferred from the surrounding data.
 Soft spectra also show additional peaks in saliency along the power-law component.
 These peaks are usually in the 4-7 keV range, where the network may find it helpful to know the amplitude here to inform the gradient and, therefore, the photon index; however, due to the almost constant gradient, the network does not need to apply much focus to this region.

 For harder spectra, the saliency is more uniform, with peaks roughly every 2 keV, indicating the network emphasises capturing the power-law component's shape.
 The Fe-K$\alpha$ emission line at 6.4 keV is an intriguing feature, as the decoder was trained solely on synthetic data that did not contain any of these lines, and the latent space does not contain any explicit information about the presence of these lines; however, we see that the network ignores this feature, suggesting that it does not substantially affect the parameters.